miranda-zhang/cloud-computing-schema/example/cloudharmony/README.md

 The [Javascript method](#javascript-solution) wasn't available in 2014, that's when the old data were collected.
 So it's different from the current data.
 See [Old Data Archive](old_data_archive/).

+# Alternatives
+http://www.azurespeed.com provide tests for Azure services only.
+We choose to use CloudHarmony because it features more providers.